The FMHR traders discuss reports Facebook will allow users to store and exchange money on the site.

 Digging into Citigroup's Q1 earnings beat, and pressures from its failed CCAR results, with Anton Schutz, Mendon Capital Advisors founder.

 FMHR trader Joe Terranova explains why it's so hard to stock pick right now; and Ben Willis shares his forecast for energy names.

-CNBC's Simon Hobbs reports on all the market moving events in Europe today, including U.S jobs data and S&P's downgrade of France's credit rating.
+CNBC's Simon Hobbs reports on all the market moving events in Europe today, including pressures from potential QE in the euro zone and a down day for financials and airlines.